ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_workbench.md

 ### bool wheelMode(uint8_t id, int32_t acceleration = 0, const char **log = NULL)
 **Description**
-Set wheel mode to a Dynamixel.
-You can simply set wheel mode to any Dynamixel.
+Set wheel mode to DYNAMIXEL.
+You can simply set wheel mode to any DYNAMIXEL.
 After wheel mode successfully set, torque will be on.
 The acceleration parameters will be used argument to make profile.

 **Input**
-1. `id` : Set Dynamixel ID
+1. `id` : Set DYNAMIXEL ID
 1. `acceleration` : Set profile acceleration

 **Output**